thebaldgeek/thebaldgeek.github.io/README.md

 # The main ACARS website

-You can search a lot of satcom ACARS feeds (and some HFDL / VHF VDL ones as well) on the site:-
+You can search and live view a lot of satcom ACARS feeds (and some HFDL / VHF VDL ones as well) on the site:-
 [tbg1.airframes.io](https://tbg1.airframes.io/)
-Site menu is in the top left corner (three bars), be sure and check out _all_ the pages, there is a bit of a mashup there - even some marine data.
-Also be SURE to scroll DOWN on all the pages, there are many tables below the fold on a lot of the pages.

-Please note that the website is now under 'feature freeze'.
+Please note that the website is a dumpster fire.
-The code base that Node-RED used to build it on is end of life.
-I will consider bug fixes but new features will only show up on v2 of the site which I am actively building.
-No ETA on its launch, but there are a lot of very compelling reasons why I am locking development of the v1 site and working on v2.
-The main feature I am looking to impliment in v2 is to have the site responsive.
-The v1 site currently does not resize itself to match the browser resolution, thus its a real drag to use on a phone (which a crazy number of people do).
+Yes, tbg is aware that it does not work for you.
+tbg is also aware that the icons don't make sense for the page content.
+No, tbg can't 'just give me the old site back'.
+And yes, thebaldgeek is more aware than you can ever know that the site is not optimized for mobile or PC screen sizes.

 ## About this website
 This GitHub website is just a brain dump and rough help notes to assist others in getting the hardware and software together to receive and decode ACARS messages from the main modes/frequencies.